 Flutes also have the benefit of enhancing the bead.
 All quality products include a small scratch or mark at the base that agitates the champagne, encouraging it to stay bubbly as you drink.

-The downside is that it doesn't provide a very good expression of aroma due to its thin opening.
-Even more tulip-shaped flutes with more rounded bowls don’t provide you with the full aromatic experience.
+The downside is that it doesn't provide a perfect expression of aroma due to its thin opening.
+Even tulip-shaped flutes with more rounded bowls won't provide you with the full aromatic experience.

 In 2013, Riedel began hosting sensory workshops to find the best glass shape for balance and expression.
 We discovered what we have long suspected: that the best glass for drinking champagne is a wine glass.